Janice460/Git-and-Github/Git_definitions.md

 - push: upload Git commits to a remote repo, like github
 - pull -> download changes from remote repo yto your local machine the opposite of push

+## Notes:
+- every commit has an indentifier
+- we can open git

+## Git Bash
+- git -- version -> to know the version
+-